-Pacific Coast Borax Company (1890-1956) – A mining company founded in 1890 by borax magnate Francis “Borax” Smith.
-Smith got his start in Mineral County, Nevada where he contracted to provide firewood to a small borax operation at nearby Columbus Marsh.
-Working at Teel’s Marsh he discovered borax and collected samples which assayed higher than any known sources for borate.
+The Pacific Coast Borax Company was founded in 1890 by borax magnate Francis “Borax” Smith.
+Smith got his start in Mineral County, Nevada, where he contracted to provide firewood to a small borax operation at nearby Columbus Marsh.
+Working at Teel’s Marsh, he discovered borax and collected samples that assayed higher than any known sources for borate.
 He soon staked several claims and began his career as a borax miner.
-With the help of his older brother, Julius, and two brothers by the name of Storey, operations began in 1873 under the name, Smith and Storey Brothers Borax Co.
-Later, the Smiths acquired the Storey brothers’ interest and the company name was changed to Smith Brothers Borax Co. and later to the Teels Marsh Borax Co.
+With the help of his older brother, Julius, and two brothers by the name of Storey, operations began in 1873 under the name Smith and Storey Brothers Borax Co.
+Later, the Smiths acquired the Storey brothers’ interest, and the company name was changed to Smith Brothers Borax Co. and later to the Teels Marsh Borax Co.

-The company established and aggressively marketed the 20 Mule Teams Borax trademark in order to promote the sale of its product.
-The name derived from the 20 mule teams that William Coleman used to transport borax out of Death Valley in the 1880’s.
+The company established and aggressively marketed the 20 Mule Teams Borax trademark to promote the sale of its product.
+The name derived from the 20 mule teams that William Coleman used to transport borax out of Death Valley in the 1880s.
 The trademark was utilized on the Boraxo hand soap the company produced.

 In 1926, the Pacific Coast Borax Company created a subsidiary called the Death Valley Hotel Company to construct a Mission Revival style luxury hotel near the Furnace Creek Springs in the foothills of the Funeral Mountains overlooking Death Valley.
-The Furnace Creek Inn opened in February, 1927, transporting people to the luxurious oasis in the desert with from the Tonopah & Tidewater Railroad at Ryan, California.
+The Furnace Creek Inn opened in February 1927, transporting people to the luxurious oasis in the desert on the Tonopah & Tidewater Railroad at Ryan, California.

-In 1956, the Pacific Coast Borax Company merged with United States Potash Corporation to form U.S. Borax, which itself was acquired by the Rio Tinto Group in 1967.
-As a wholly owned subsidiary, the company is now known as Rio Tinto Borax and continues to supply nearly half the world’s borates.
+In 1956, the Pacific Coast Borax Company merged with United States Potash Corporation to form U.S. Borax, acquired by the Rio Tinto Group in 1967.
+As a wholly-owned subsidiary, the company is now known as Rio Tinto Borax and continues to supply nearly half the world’s borates.
 It operates the largest open-pit mine in California next to the company town of Boron, in the Mojave Desert east of Mojave, California.